cpuguy83/mongoid_connection_pool/README.md

 You can also take advantage of Mongoid.with_session method.
 This is similar to ActiveRecords 'with_connection'

-Configure it for your environment with the following options:
+Configure it for your environment with the following options:<br />
-session_pool_size: The max number of DB connections you want to have in the pool
+session_pool_size: The max number of DB connections you want to have in the pool<br />
-session_checkout_timeout: Time for a thread to wait for a connection (in seconds) before timing out
+session_checkout_timeout: Time for a thread to wait for a connection (in seconds) before timing out<br />
 session_reap_frequency: Time, in seconds, for the session to reap unused but checked out sessions
 ```ruby
 Mongoid.configure do |config|